 Arrange your ferry journey in advance

-It is very important that you have organized your ferry to or from Heraklion in advance, having arranged all the details.
+You must organize your ferry to or from Heraklion in advance, having arranged all the details.
 You don't want something to go wrong, and you can achieve perfect holidays with a great organization.
-In addition to hotel accommodation and air-tickets, when you book the boat tickets to or from Heraklion you know that everything is under control even before leaving home.
+In addition to hotel accommodation and air tickets, when you book the boat tickets to or from Heraklion you know that everything is under control even before leaving home.

 There are many reasons why you should arrange to book in advance your ferry ticket.
 Here are some of the most important:

-Pay for Hotel in Heraklion without using it!
+Pay for a Hotel in Heraklion without using it!

 During the high season in Greece, and especially in July and August, it is likely that you won't find ferry tickets to popular destinations, such as Heraklion if you don't book them in advance.
-So, don't make the mistake to book your hotel on Heraklion without having booked the ferry pass to/from Heraklion.
+So, don't make the mistake of booking your hotel in Heraklion without having booked the ferry pass to Heraklion.
 The last thing you want is to get to the port and not find an available ferry to or from Heraklion!

 Save time in Heraklion!

 Although we charge a commission for acquiring ferry bookings to Heraklion, this allows you not only to secure your ferry tickets to/from Heraklion but also to save time in Crete; besides receiving a service and attention of first.

 Have a bigger choice of Heraklion ferry tickets!

 Buying in advance gives you a better chance of getting the ferry tickets to Heraklion, on the ferry you prefer and at the schedule you want.
 It does not make sense that your trip to/from Heraklion is interrupted by not finding available ferry departures, but it is possible.